solesensei/browser_stream/readme.md

 ### Plex

 > [!IMPORTANT]
-> **Plex direct url would expose plex token.
+> Plex direct url would expose plex token.
 Use it only in a secure environments.
-To change the token, you need to change the plex account password and with logout from all devices checkmark.**
+To change the token, you need to change the plex account password with 'logout from all devices' checkmark.

 Setup [Plex Media Server](https://plex.tv)